 The temple in the beginning of Raiders of the Lost Ark:

--Has a very obvious treasure.
+-Is an enclosed location.-Has a very obvious treasure.

 -Is pretty damn big and cannot be overseen from anywhere.